SeoaneGrovas/DNA_functions/README.md

 # DNA_functions
-An exercise from a coursera course
+A python exercise from a coursera course ("Learn to program: The fundamentals" (Toronto University)).
+In this exercise I define some functions to do basic work with DNA sequences.